CSCI-442-Mines/student-env/README.md

     modify this directory.
   - `scripts/`: This directory contains miscellaneous scripts for the course.
 A course staff member will provide instructions on how to use these utilities, if necessary.
-    - `fix-line-endings.sh`: This script will fix line endings in your project files (i.e., if you accidentally opened your project in a Windows text editor).
-    - `update-scripts.sh`: This script will update the scripts in this directory to the latest version.
   - `README.md`: This is the file you are currently reading.
 This file contains helpful reminders and instructions for using the dev container.
   - `SEMESTER-project-1-USERNAME/`: This is your personal project 1 repository, where `SEMESTER` is